mommermi/mommermi.github.io/index.md

 <h2>What's New?</h2>

-A few things have changed as of recently.
+A few things have changed recently.

 This website is new.
 I decided to move my website from wordpress to github pages as it provides me more flexibility.